Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

   LIBS = -lgomp -L/opt/openblas/lib -lopenblas
   LIBS += -L/opt/scalapack/lib -lscalapack

-The Siesta-4.1b was installed "make -i".
+The Siesta-4.1b was installed by "make -i" because the error stop was avoided.
 The test is shown in the Siesta-4.1bTest.pdf file.